๐ŸพGeneral Biology II

 Insertions

-• Addition of one or more nucleotides to the DNA sequence disrupts the normal reading frame
+• Addition of one or more nucleotides to the DNA sequence disrupts the normal reading frame from that point forward.

 Deletions

-• Typically results in nonfunctional proteins because the entire amino acid sequence downstream is scrambled
+• Typically results in nonfunctional proteins because the entire amino acid sequence downstream is scrambled.

-Compare: Insertions vs. Deletions—both cause frameshifts through opposite mechanisms (adding vs. removing nucleotides), but the downstream effect is identical: complete alteration of the amino acid sequence.
+Compare: Insertions vs. Deletions cause frameshifts through opposite mechanisms (adding vs. removing nucleotides), but the downstream effect is identical: complete alteration of the amino acid sequence.
 Remember that insertions or deletions in multiples of three avoid frameshift effects entirely.

 Chromosomal Mutations: Large-Scale Rearrangements